Sustainability covers ethical business practices, a care for social and environmental issues as well as good corporate governance practices.

 1. Propose and recommend sustainability strategies and initiatives.

-2. Review migitation plans for identified Economic,Enviromentak and Social (“EES”) risks and other realted areas.
+2. Review mitigation plans for identified EES risks and other related areas.

-3. Oversees the performance of the SWC’s implementation of approved initiatives.
+3. Oversee the performance of the SWC’s implementation of approved initiatives.

 Sustainable Working Committee (“SWC”)